Dooominic/Tooling/README.md

 # Tooling
-A device scanner that will scan your network and add the results to a csv.
+A device scanner that will scan your network using masscan and add the results to a csv.